-Price Renegotiation: Either Party shall have the right to request that the Contract Price set forth above be renegotiated, with any renegotiated Contract Price becoming effective as of the expiration of the term of the initialand any subsequent power sales agreements under which Buyer sells power generated from the Plant (the “Price Renegotiation Effective Dates”); provided, however, that Price Renegotiation Effective Dates cannot occur any more frequently than once every five (5) years.
-As soon as the Price Renegotiation Effective Dates become known, Buyer shall be required to provide Seller with written notification of such dates.
-In the event either Party desires to renegotiate the Contract Price, it shall provide the other Party with at least twelve (12) months written notice prior to theapplicable Price Renegotiation Effective Date and with its proposal and justification for a renegotiated Contract Price.
+Price Renegotiation: Either Party shall have the right to request that the Contract Price set forth above be renegotiated to result in an all-in cost of gas competitive with the cost of gas at other electric power plants located in Georgia and Alabama, with any renegotiated Contract Price becoming effective as of the later of (i) June 1, 2020 or (ii) the expiration of the term of the initial power sales agreement under which Buyer sells power generated from the McIntosh plant (the “Price Renegotiation Effective Date.
+As soon as the Price Renegotiation Effective Date becomes known, Buyer shall be required to provide Seller with written notification of such date.
+In the event either Party desires to renegotiate the Contract Price, it shall provide the other Party with at least twelve (12) months written notice prior to the Price Renegotiation Effective Date and with its proposal and justification for a renegotiated Contract Price.
 Following receipt by the other Party of such notice and proposal, the Parties shall commence good faith negotiations with respect to the renegotiated Contract Price.
-In the event the Parties have not reached agreement as to such renegotiated Contract Price by no later than six (6) months prior to the applicable Price Renegotiation Effective Date, unless the Parties otherwise agree, the Contract Price following such Price Renegotiation Effective Date shall be decided pursuant to the Dispute Resolution procedures set forth herein.
-In such event Buyer shall continue to pay Seller the existing Contract Price until such time as a new price is established pursuant to the Dispute Resolution procedures, in which case the new Contract Price shall be implemented effective as of the applicable Price Renegotiation Effective Date.
-Notwithstanding the foregoing, in no event shall the renegotiated Contract Price established pursuant to the Dispute Resolution procedures be (a) less than the following: (i) a Demand Charge of fifteen cents ($0.15) per MMBturty eight cents and (ii) a Commodity Charge equal to the “Index” price for “Prices of Spot Gas Delivered to Pipelines” (per MMBtu dry) for Henry Hub, as reported in the first publication of each month of Inside FERC’s Gas Market Report for the applicable month in which deliveries are made hereunder (the “Index”), except to the extent the Index price has been converted to an alternate price pursuant to Article 10 of the Agreement, or (b) more than the following: (i) a Demand Charge of thirty-five cents ($0.35) per MMBtu and (ii) a Commodity Charge equal to the “Index” price for “Prices of Spot Gas Delivered to Pipelines” (per MMBtu dry) for Henry Hub, as reported in the first publication of each month of Inside FERC’s Gas Market Report for the applicable month in which deliveries are made hereunder (the “Index”), except to the extent the Index price has been converted to an alternate price pursuant to Article 10 of the Agreement.
+In the event the Parties have not reached agreement as to such renegotiated Contract Price by no later than six (6) months prior to the applicable Price Renegotiation Effective Date, unless the Parties otherwise agree, the Contract Price following such Price Renegotiation Effective Date shall be decided pursuant to the Binding Arbitration procedures set forth herein.
+In such event Buyer shall continue to pay Seller the existing Contract Price until such time as a new price is established pursuant to the Binding Arbitration procedures, in which case the new Contract Price shall be implemented effective as of the applicable Price Renegotiation Effective Date.
+Notwithstanding the foregoing, in no event shall the renegotiated Contract Price established pursuant to the Binding Arbitration procedures be (a) less than the following: (i) a Demand Charge of fifteen cents ($0.15) per MMBtu and (ii) a Commodity Charge equal to the “Index” price for “Prices of Spot Gas Delivered to Pipelines” (per MMBtu dry) for Henry Hub, as reported in the first publication of each month of Inside FERC’s Gas Market Report for the applicable month in which deliveries are made hereunder (the “Index”), except to the extent the Index price has been converted to an alternate price pursuant to Article 10 of the Agreement, or (b) more than the following: (i) a Demand Charge of thirty-five cents ($0.35) per MMBtu and (ii) a Commodity Charge equal to the “Index” price for “Prices of Spot Gas Delivered to Pipelines” (per MMBtu dry) for Henry Hub, as reported in the first publication of each month of Inside FERC’s Gas Market Report for the applicable month in which deliveries are made hereunder (the “Index”), except to the extent the Index price has been converted to an alternate price pursuant to Article 10 of the Agreement.

 Other Provisions: